 Victims can join the Address Confidentiality Program and have their first-class mail sent to them at an address chosen by the N.C.
 Attorney General’s office.
 That mail is then forwarded to the participant’s actual address.
 The fabricated address can even be used to obtain a driver’s license, register to vote and sign up for utilities, according to a news release.

-If you or your family is being subjected to physical or sexual abuse in North Carolina, our Raleigh family lawyers urge you to contact an attorney, women’s shelter, domestic violence shelter or social service agency such as InterAct of Wake County.
+If you or your family is being subjected to physical or sexual abuse in North Carolina, our Raleigh family lawyers urge you to contact a domestic violence victim lawyer, women’s shelter, domestic violence shelter or social service agency such as InterAct of Wake County.
 InterAct can be reached at (919) 828-7501.
 There are also 24-hour crisis lines for domestic violence victims.
 Please call (919) 828-7741 or (866) 291-0855 for help.

 Acts of domestic violence are difficult to handle.
 The parties involved share a close, personal relationship and domestic violence often goes unreported.
 A family law attorney at our Raleigh law firm can assist you in stating a claim for relief from domestic violence.
 Our lawyers know how to obtain restraining orders, and we know the rights and the protections that are built into North Carolina’s domestic violence laws.
 Contact us or call us today at 877-589-6835.